bartcharbon/molgenis-navigator-app/README.md

 # molgenis-navigator-app

-user interface to navigate packages and datasets, analogous to windows explorer and mac finder
+user interface to navigate packages and datasets, analogous to windows explorer and mac finder Simply double click on a package or table to see its contents.

 ## Information for developers